Mystri03/Football-Trends-Analysis/README.md

 - Enhanced data wrangling and EDA skills.
 - Improved ability to derive actionable insights from large datasets.
 - Gained hands-on experience with predictive modeling and visualization tools.
-- You can adjust the details based on your specific project findings.